Sambruk/streamflow-plugin-streetaddress/plugin/src/main/resources/README_LICENSE.txt

 Copyright 2010-2011 Streamsource AB

-Streamflow (tm) StreetIndex PlugIn (the "Software") is licensed under the Streamsource Binary Code License Terms and Conditions, Version 1.0 (the "License").
+Streamflow (tm) StreetAddress PlugIn (the "Software") is licensed under the Streamsource Binary Code License Terms and Conditions, Version 1.0 (the "License").
 You may not use the Software except in compliance with the License.